-Sometimes, when I experienced some friction with my colleagues or customers, I would complain to him.
-Once, there were some conflicts between my customer and me in my work.
-I felt very troubled, so I complained to him after going back home, but he just responded “Oh” as he played with his phone.
-Seeing he gave me a cold shoulder, I said in a tone of anger: “Have you heard what I said?”
+Sometimes, when I experienced some friction with my colleagues or customers, I would complain about it to him.
+Once, there were some conflicts between a customer and me at work.
+I felt very troubled, so I complained about it to him after getting back home, but he just responded “Oh” as he played with his phone.
+Seeing him giving me the cold shoulder, I said in a tone of anger: “Did you hear what I said?”
 He looked up at me and said, “Yes!”
-Then he continued to bow his head playing.
+Then he bowed his head and continued playing with his phone.
 His indifferent attitude toward me made me feel very hurt.
-So I shouted at him, “Can’t you reply me since you’ve heard?
-Are you a wooden figure?
+So I shouted at him, “Can’t you reply since you’ve heard?
+Are you a wooden puppet?
 Can’t you chat?
-Do I also need to speak with you through the phone?”
-Seeing I started to nag, he didn’t pay mind to me anymore.
-The more he didn’t speak, the angrier I became in my heart, insisting on forcing him to speak, so I kept speaking.
-While speaking, he suddenly yelled, “Quite enough chatter!”
+Do I also need to speak with you on the phone?”
+Seeing that I was starting to nag, he didn’t pay any attention to me anymore.
+But the more he didn’t speak, the angrier I became in my heart, insisting on forcing him to speak, so I kept speaking.
+Then, he suddenly yelled, “You’ve said enough!”
 I was so frightened that I suddenly stopped speaking.
 But right after that, I continued quarreling with him and my voice was louder than his.
-Finally, not until he stopped speaking first did our quarrels come to an end.
-On another occasion, I spoke about my grievance in my work to him.
-I thought he would comfort me, but to my surprise, he actually said, “All you have seen is others’ problems, but you are unable to look for the reason within yourself.
+Finally, not until he stopped speaking first did our quarrel come to an end.
+On another occasion, I spoke about my grievances at work to him.
+I thought he would comfort me, but to my surprise, he actually said, “All you have seen are problems with others, but you are unable to look for fault within yourself.
 It takes two to tango.”
 His words made me mad.
-I thought: What type of person is he?
-He even doesn’t know how to coax his own wife, just like a fool.
-Afterward, I seldom told him about the matters I encountered in my company because I thought even if I told him, he couldn’t be understanding of my feelings.
-Later, he also tried to ask something about my job, but I had already been in no mood to respond him.
-Gradually, he questioned me no further, and the things we could talk about became less and less.
-When I encountered troublesome matters again, I would go out to drink with and complain to my friends and sometimes I didn’t go back home until dawn.
-Seeing I often went home so late, my husband said I had treated my house as a hotel and even my mother-in-law and brother-in-law also put the blame onto me, which made me feel quite unbalanced inside.
+I thought: “What type of person is he?
+He even doesn’t know how to comfort his own wife.
+He’s just like a fool.”
+Afterward, I seldom told him about the issues I encountered in my company because I thought even if I told him, he wouldn’t be understanding of my feelings.
+Later, he did try to ask about my job, but I was already in no mood to respond him.
+Gradually, he asked me no further questions, and the things we could talk about became less and less.
+When I encountered troublesome matters again, I would go out to drink with my friends and complain then, and sometimes I didn’t go back home until dawn.
+Seeing I often got home so late, my husband said I treated our house as a hotel, and even my mother-in-law and brother-in-law also put the blame onto me, which made me feel quite unbalanced inside.
 Hence, I was even more resentful of my husband, feeling he didn’t have the ability to protect me.
 As a result, we constantly quarreled with each other.
 Sometimes, after quarreling, he didn’t talk with me for several days or even a week.
-I was even angrier by this, feeling that he must have grown weary of me.
+I was angered even more by this, feeling that he must have grown weary of me.